Tlingit language: Pronominals

 There is also a notional zeroth person which can be of subject, object, or independent form.
 This is not realized in Tlingit, instead it is an empty placeholder for analysis.

 Subject pronominals

 The subject pronominals are all incorporated into the verb.
-Thus when the subject is represented as a pronominal, the subject position of the sentence is empty.
+Thus when the subject is represented as a pronominal, the syntactic subject position of the sentence is empty.

 Object pronominals

 Object pronominals are divided into three classes, the verbal, nominal, and postpositional.

 The verbal object pronominals function similarly to the subject pronominals in that they preclude an explicit object when used.

 The nominal object pronominals are similar in some respects to the possessive pronouns of English.
 They precede a noun and represent the object of the noun, typically implying possession of the noun.

 Postpositional object pronominals function as objects to which postpositions are attached.
 They act as the object of a postposition in a manner similar to an ordinary noun suffixed with a postposition.